sankethire/Digital-Make-Up-Transfer-and-Stylization/README.md

 ## How to run?

-Install required dependencies using `pip install -r requirements.txt`
+1. Install required dependencies using `pip install -r requirements.txt`

-Place `shape_predictor_68_face_landmarks.dat` in src directory in not already there.
+2. Place `shape_predictor_68_face_landmarks.dat` in src directory in not already there.
 You can download it from [dlib official site](http://dlib.net/files/)

+3. The program takes two inputs (i.e. Subject Image nd Example Image) and can be run as - `python digital makeup.py -lc -lf input/subject1.png input/example1.png`

+4. The program has option for 3 flags:
+   -  `-si` or show interactive to display output of intermediary steps like face alignment and various face masks extraction
+   -  The other two flags `-lc` and `-lf` which imply:
+      - `-lf` or light foundation.
+Skin details aren’t hidden when foundation is light.
+Weight of subjects’ for transferring skin detail (δI ) is 1 instead of 0
+      - `-lc` or light makeup color.
+Weight while doing color transfer are more in favor of subject image, γ = 0.5 instead of γ = 0.8 or weight of subject color 0.5 instead of 0.2

 ## Design